|

 List unsubscribe header cover image with tiles

-List-unsubscribe headers have become a more common and expected feature in email marketing, driven by industry best practices and legal requirements worldwide.
-Most major mailbox providers now support list-unsubscribe headers to varying degrees, with some displaying visible unsubscribe links and others processing them behind the scenes.
+A list-unsubscribe header has become a more common and expected feature in email marketing, driven by industry best practices and legal requirements in different parts of the world.
+Most major mailbox providers now support list-unsubscribe headers to varying degrees, with some displaying visible one-click unsubscribe links and others processing them behind the scenes.

-And the use of list-unsubscribe headers is only likely to continue growing as they provide a user-friendly way for email recipients to manage their subscriptions.
+The use of list-unsubscribe headers is only likely to continue growing as they provide a user-friendly way for email marketing subscribers to quit email lists without issues.

-In this detailed guide, we explain how this feature works and the numerous advantages of implementing it in your email marketing campaigns.
+In this detailed guide, we explain what a “list-unsubscribe” header is, how it works, and the numerous advantages of implementing it in your email marketing campaigns.

 List unsubscribe header